 Dogs are Pack Animals

-A dog that is left alone may try to escape to search out company, or even a mate.
-So it’s up to us, as pet parents to make sure their social quotient is full, so they are not tempted to go searching for other dogs.
+As descendants of wolves, dogs have an instinct to be a part of a pack.
+A dog that’s left alone may try to escape to search for company or even a mate.
+So, it’s up to you—as a pet parent make sure his social cup is filled, and he’s not tempted to go searching for other dogs.

 Dogs Can Get Bored or Lonely